eslint/rfcs/designs/2023-rule-options-defaults/README.md

 ## Summary

-Enable rule authors to describe default values for rule options in a formal schema.
+Enable rule options defaulting logic to recursively fill in objects and their default properties.

 ## Motivation